marko-js/examples/examples/color-picker/README.md

 </html>
 ```

-Navigating to [localhost:3000](http://localhost:3000) should show us an
+Our dev server will indicate that the changes are being compiled and our browser will refresh for us once the process completes.
-unordered list with list items for each of the colors that we passed as `input`
-to our component.
+The page should now display an unordered list with list items for each of the colors that we passed as `input` to our component.

 <!-- <color-list colors=['#333745','#E63462','#FE5F55','#C7EFCF','#EEF5DB','#00B4A6','#007DB6','#FFE972','#9C7671','#0C192B']/>() -->
 <p align="center">